jessica lee photographer

 The Great Wall of China, near Beijing.

 I owe a lot of thanks for all of the successes I’ve had this year.
 In no particular order: thanks to my editors for the assignments and opportunities.
 Thank you to the Nuit Blanche selection committee for picking our project, thank you to the New York Times’ photo editors for picking my photos, thank you to the grant selection committee for funding my project.
-Thank you to my Room Upfront community and my journalism peers for endless inspiration, keeping my mind fed and for being my cheerleaders.
+Thank you to my Room Upfront community and my journalism peers for endless inspiration, keeping my mind nourished and for being my cheerleaders.
 A rising tide lifts all boats.
 Thanks for following along on my photo journey and I’ll see you next year!

 Posing with camels in the Gobi Desert while on our way to one of the most packed media trips I have ever been on.
 Photo: Michael Zhang

-Moved to China by Jessica Lee
+Hello from China! by Jessica Lee

 On assignment near a section of the Great Wall of China, the Jiayu Pass, in the Gobi Desert in October.
+Photo: Florence Lo

 Some news!
 I have moved to Beijing, China, to work as a photographer for the wire, European Pressphoto Agency.
 It has been a long-time goal of mine to live and work in Asia.
 I finally realized this dream earlier this year when I moved to Hong Kong to work for various editorial publications and am excited to continue my journey in reporting on international news for such a reputable agency such as EPA.